jocelynz4890/arc-hive-frontend/Design.md

 - Validation was performed in places where forms had to be submitted: login/signup, entering friend codes, spending points, creating arcs.
 These display detailed messages of what error occurred, e.g. “You cannot enter your own friend code”, “You have already friended this user”, “This username does not exist”, “You cannot have whitespaces in your username”, “You must name your arc”, “You don’t have enough points to spend”, and more.
 - The friend code can be easily copied to the clipboard by clicking an icon next to the friend code, which displays a message briefly to let the user know that the code has been copied.
 Similar indicators exist for point spending on the rewards page.
 - Brief messages are present at the top of every page and in areas where a user needs more information that may not be obvious from just viewing the app, to guide the user more effectively.
+- To handle different screen sizes (for example, when being viewed on mobile), I ensured the navbar and all other UI components had flexbox properties configured and also handled cases where a long input text field may overflow from the container that it is located within.